kelvinxiao01/hofhacks/src/taskpane/services/SERVICES.md

 - Empty cells are skipped to reduce clutter
 - Complex objects are properly stringified
 - The output is formatted as a list of cells with their values
+- The formatted output is placed in the "body" field of the response

 ## ExcelService